peterrus/managed-docker-examples/aws/README.md

 - An Elastic Container Service (ECS) cluster is created (Backed by one EC2 instance, configurable).
 - The Nginx container is deployed to the cluster

-This repository is mainly intended for my own reference but might be useful for others to build upon.

 ## Files
 - `docker-compose.yml` - Base docker-compose file which defines all services and their environment-independent properties.
 - `docker-compose.override.yml` - Gets sounced by default when no explicit override is given.
 Used to easily run the stack locally by just using `docker-compose up`.
 No dependency to ECR.